caoys/Yuansheng-Cao/index.md

 CV [Find here](cv_ys_noref.pdf)

 ## Research Interests and Experiences
-I am interested the **dynamics** and **thermodynamics** of complex spatiotemporal behaviors in biology at a broad range of scales using physical and mathematical principles.
+Long term goal: to understand the complex spatiotemporal dynamics in biology using physical and mathematical principles.

 **Mechanochemical coupling in cell and developmental biology**